 Prague Burlesque at the Theatre Royal

 First a bit about the venue as it reflects the fortunes of the country itself.
 It opened in 1929 as the Maceška Theatre (later renamed to Illusion) at the height of what was called the First Republic in an age of Vaudeville, Cabaret and Burlesque.
 I’ve previously described it as a little like the Hackney Empire in London.
-It’s located about 200 metres behind the National Museum so you can walk here from Wenceslas Square in about 5 minutes.
+It’s located about 200 metres behind the National Museum so you can walk here from the top of Wenceslas Square in about 5 minutes.

 World War Two and the Communist era saw the demise of the once popular theatre as a private enterprise and it’s not until 1990 that it is returned to the Maceška family.
 In 2014 they rented the location to Artistic Director Jean-Christophe Gramont and he set about employing designers and performers to revive the fortunes of the theatre by first renaming it to Theatre Royal and turning it into a multi-purpose cultural venue with a regular headline theme – Prague Burlesque.

 Burlesque has Italian origins and for hundreds of years could be described as parodying existing performances.
 The best concise description I’ve found is “to cause laughter by caricaturing the manner or spirit of serious works”.
 But, nowadays you are much more likely to see original performances.